Nursing Home FAQs

 - Unusual behavior, such as wandering, depression or complete social withdrawal

 - Sudden financial changes, alterations to wills and trusts, disappearing personal property or large, unfamiliar checks

 If you have concerns, trust your instincts and ask questions.
 Keep in mind that nursing home abuse victims may be experiencing more than one type of abuse.

 Why does abuse occur in nursing homes?

-Many factors contribute to the high rate of abuse in nursing homes, including too few staff, high turnover, and inadequate training.
-Sometimes, nursing homes fail to do background checks when hiring new employees, or hire staff who lack compassion or empathy for older people and those with disabilities.
+Many factors contribute to the high rate of abuse in nursing homes, including too few staff, high turnover and inadequate training.
+Sometimes, nursing homes fail to do background checks when hiring new employees, or they hire staff who lack compassion or empathy for older people and those with disabilities.

 Can a nursing home restrict who visits residents and when?